 Just like your car, your generator needs a jump start from a powerful battery to get running.
 And just like your car, corrosion on the connecting pieces can cause this battery to fail.
 Check your battery's connections for a buildup of sulfate, you may be able to clean this off and restore power to your generator.
 If the connections look clean, there may be an issue with the battery's charge.

-Problems with the fuel supply.
+Problems with the generator's fuel supply.

 Generators produce electricity by converting fuel into energy – if there is something wrong with the fuel supply, no electricity can be made.
 Common problems with the fuel supply include forgetting to refill (as discussed in human oversights), leaks, and air entering the fuel line.